-- mechanical, structural, electronic or electrical failures - deterioration or wear and tear caused: - over time - by using your boat - by exposing your boat to the elements - depreciation or loss of your boat's value for example, if your boat is worth less after an incident - any loss which results because you can't use your boat that is, consequential financial loss for example, loss of profits - compensation for distress, inconvenience or other non-financial loss (except if we cover it under 'Liability cover' see pages 25 27).
+- mechanical, structural, electronic or electrical failures - deterioration or wear and tear caused: - over time - by using your boat - by exposing your boat to the elements - depreciation or loss of your boat's value for example, if your boat is worth less after an incident - any loss which results because you can't use your boat that is, consequential financial loss for example, loss of profits.
+This means we will not pay for direct or indirect financial or economic loss.
+For example, loss of use or enjoyment, loss of profits or depreciation. - compensation for distress, inconvenience or other non-financial loss (except if we cover it under 'Liability cover' see pages 24 26).